 “If this were done, I feel convinced that in a worthwhile proportion of cases, the disastrous results which we see all too often would be avoided or at least mitigated,” he concluded.

-—Reprinted from Science News Letter, March 16, 1957.[Note from editor of Applied Trophology]: The most important consideration in multiple sclerosis is to use Dr. Coca’s “Pulse Test” to eliminate the allergenic food that is causing it.
+—Science News Letter, March 16, 1957.[Note from editor of Applied Trophology]: The most important consideration in multiple sclerosis is to use Dr. Coca’s “Pulse Test” to eliminate the allergenic food that is causing it.
 The book The Pulse Test by A.F.
 Coca, MD, is available on ten-day approval through Vitamin Products Company, Milwaukee 1, Wisconsin—$4.95.

 Auto Accidents Causing Whip Injury to Neck